THE LONE WOLF'S LADY

 He trotted up onto the porch and shifted.
 The world around him blurred for the few seconds that it took him to transition from four legs to two.
 He picked up the pile of clothes he'd left by the door but didn't bother putting them on before letting himself inside.

 Five seconds later, he regretted that decision, because it wasn't Ian waiting for him in the living room.
 No, it was Tamara Fagan, the woman who had nearly died on his watch.
-Rand had been too busy flirting with her to notice that her other guard had pulled a gun.
+His mind flashed back to the night when he'd been too busy flirting with her to notice that other guard had pulled a gun.
 If Rand hadn't dived between her and the traitorous bastard, she would have died.
-The bullet intended for her had blown a good-sized hole in Rand's shoulder, but he'd finally managed to end the threat before he'd passed out on the floor from blood loss.
+The bullet intended for her had blown a good-sized hole in Rand's shoulder, but at least he'd managed to end the threat before he'd passed out on the floor from blood loss.
 Tamara was the one who had stood guard until Ian had arrived with reinforcements.

 That had happened three months ago, and he hadn't talked to her in all that time.
 If Tamara wanted to know how he was doing, she could have just called.
 Instead, she didn't say a word as her dark-eyed gaze started at his head and took a slow trip down the length of his body and back up again.
 He should probably be embarrassed about standing there naked and maybe even do something about it.
 But the woman was in his territory, uninvited and unwanted.
 If she didn't like seeing more of Rand than she'd expected to, that was her problem, not his.